JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 ## Test setup

-To show this in practise, I'm going to build following test setup:
+To show this in practice, I'm going to build the following test setup:

 Application running in virtual machine and it's sending data to [Azure Table Storage](https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview).
 Virtual machine is running in subnet which has [User-Defined Route (UDR)](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview) and it forces **all** traffic to _Network Virtual Appliance (NVA)_.